Category Archives for New Course

 Acrylic portrait artist paints skin tones portrait for class

-12 Steps to Painting Realistic Skin Tones in Your Acrylic Portrait
+12 Steps on How to Paint Realistic Skin Tones in Your Acrylic Portrait

 This is a question I asked the artists in my Facebook group.
 The #1 answer was skin tones.